mbakhiet/NYTimes/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
 I'm glad that I was able to implement the RecyclerView rather than gridview, but I'm a bit worried that I didn't accomplish as much as I could/should have in the NYTimes app (and in past assignments as well).
+I was hoping to finish the filter feature, but I didn't finish.
 I'd like some feedback on how I'm doing in the course if possible.
 Thanks!

 Describe any challenges encountered while building the app.
+It took longer than expected to debug the recyclerview.
+I actually abandoned it and switched back to gridview, then found my mistake and switched back again.
+I also had trouble with filtering, as well as UI improvements.
+I hope I can learn to polish my apps better in the coming weeks.

 ## Open-source libraries used